ferrucc-io/render-memcached/README.md

 Click `Save` and you're good to go!
 Once deployed, your Memcached instance will be available on a URL similar to `memcached:11211`, and you can start using your Memcached URL from other services in your Render account.

-If you need help, you can always chat with us at https://render.com/chat.
+If you need help, you can always chat with the Render community at: https://render.com/chat